GEELONG WINE SHOW

 2 to 3 dozen (depending on Wine Show Awards Dinner ticket sales) of every Gold Medal winning wine will be collected prior to the Wine Show dinner.
 Wines which receive a Trophy will be presented at the Wine Show dinner.
 Wines that do not receive a Trophy will be returned the following week.

-The Public Tasting to be held at Geelong Cellar Door on Sunday 21 October will only feature the Gold and Trophy winning wines.
+The Public Tasting to be held at Archive Wine Bar on Sunday 20 October will only feature the Gold and Trophy winning wines.
 To this end an additional 2 bottles of the Gold Medal winning wines will be picked up with the Wine Show Awards Dinner cases.

 6 x 750ml or equivalent bottles required per wine entered